 Bangkok is not an eminently walkable city.
 Rather, making the most of this daunting sprawl of crowds, commerce and culture takes a bit of planning… Work out what you want to see, where they are with a good offline or online map, then work out a logical route.

-Taxis are likely to be unavoidable, as is a bit of footwork, but wherever possible use the favorites: the waterways, underground and Skytrain.
-Sight-wise, don’t bite off more than you can chew – Bangkok’s flavors are best savored slowly.
+Taxis are likely to be unavoidable, as is a bit of footwork, but wherever possible use the favourites: the waterways, underground and Skytrain.
+Sight-wise, don’t bite off more than you can chew – Bangkok’s flavours are best savoured slowly.

 Bangkok is notorious for its smoke-belching tuk-tuks, hair-raising motorbikes, and thrilling canal boats.
 But when it comes to getting around the city, the Skytrain and MRT are easily your most agreeable options.